-This article about what’s on in December was published by the Great British Mag content team on 1 December, 2019
+This article was updated by the Great British Mag content team on 3 December 2021

 It’s finally December.
-And we Brits know how to do Christmas.
+And trust us when we tell you that Brits know how to do Christmas!
 Prepare to have fun, over-indulge and generally walk around with a warm-fuzzy feeling as everyone is extra nice to you.

 To get you into the festive spirit we’ve picked the coolest things for you to get up to this December.

 Are you ready for National Christmas Jumper Day when thousands of Brits wear the most hideous Christmas jumper they can find – in the name of charity?

 Go on and help raise money for the amazing children’s charity, Save the Children.

 To raise as much money as possible – make sure your jumper has a Christmas theme.
 Jumpers with snowmen, Santa Claus or a Christmas pudding get a thumbs up, and if you can pick up a novelty jumper with Christmas bobbles, lights or sounds, then that’s even better.